togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

   })
 </code></pre>

 hmm...seems like we need to maintain state somewhere.
 Lots of options here - we could test for the `.collapsed` class, or store it in the element's data.
 Or just create a simple variable tracking it!
-Closure rules to the rescue, we create an `isOpen` variable inside of our `makeCollapsible` function and voila.
+So following our simple just-like-you-think-it-is closure rules, we create an `isOpen` variable inside of our `makeCollapsible` function and voila.

 <a class="jsbin-embed" href="http://jsbin.com/weniqu/30/embed?js,output">Clicking works</a>